Understanding and Treating

 Columbus Park’s Approach to Treatment for Binge-Eating Disorder

-Many people struggling with bulimia are also dealing with anxiety, depression, OCD, or trauma.
-We take these into account while maintaining a clear initial focus on stabilizing eating patterns and reducing binge-purge behaviors.
+Many people struggling with binge-eating or emotional eating are also dealing with anxiety, depression, OCD, or trauma.
+We take these into account while maintaining a clear initial focus on stabilizing eating patterns.
 As treatment progresses, these areas are addressed in an integrated and manageable way.

 Some individuals require a more tailored approach due to added complexity, such as high impulsivity, emotional dysregulation, or entrenched behavioral cycles.
 In these cases, we draw from multiple evidence-based approaches to create a treatment plan that remains both structured and flexible, while maintaining a clear focus on recovery.